Dog Bite Statistics

 - 80 percent of dog bites suffered by people age 18 or younger are inflicted by a neighbor’s dog (50 percent) or a family dog (30 percent).

-- 75 percent of fatal dog bites reported in 1997-1998 were inflicted on family members or guests on the family’s property.
+- 75 percent of the fatal dog attacks reported during 1997-1998 happened to the dog’s family members or to guests visiting the dog’s property.

-- About 16,476 dog bites (8 percent of the year’s total) suffered by people 16 years old or older were work-related.
-Some occurred while the victims were visiting homes as part of their work activities.
+- About 16,476 dog bites (8 percent of the total) suffered by people 16 years old or older were work-related.
+Some occurred while the victims were visiting the owner’s property or home as part of their work or on-the-job duties.

 Which Dogs Bite?

-It is important to understand that any dog can bite, even a dog you know to be friendly.
+It is important to understand that any dog can bite, even a dog you believe to be friendly.

 - Pit bull-type